ech1/SwampScript/UDP/readme.md

 Do not use this script if your internet connection isn't stable enough, This is a script to be used if you have a continuous internet connection with as few downtimes as possible.
-Ideally, your connection never fails, and you will never need to be reconnected, if there is a downtime, the script will know it and will attempt a reconnection.
+Ideally, your connection never fails, and you will never need to be reconnected, if there is a downtime, the script will know it and will attempt a reconnection as soon as internet is back on.
 Do not use this script if your internet connection switches on and off for extended periods of time every hours